minarets/website/README.md

 NEXTAUTH_URL=http://localhost:3000/

 NODE_TLS_REJECT_UNAUTHORIZED='0'
 ```

-6. Start the development server:
+5. Start the development server:

 ```zsh
 yarn dev
 ```

-7. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+6. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+7. Login with `dev@minarets.io`

 NOTE: When logging in, you can get the login link from your local dev smtp server by visiting http://localhost:1080.